What Is A Legal Entity Identifier (LEI)?

-A Legal Entity Identity (LEI) code is a unique 20-character alphanumeric string (for example 529900T8BM49AURSDO55).
-It is based on the ISO 17442 standard and assigned only to a single Legal Entity on a global basis.
-The Global LEI System (GLEIS) dictates the rule set to follow.
-It is maintained and operated by the Global LEI Foundation (GLEIF) and the ability to issue LEIs is only awarded to a limited number of organisations passing a stringent accreditation process who then become LEI Issuers (formally known as LOUs – Legal Operating Units).
+The LEI is based on the ISO 17442 standard and assigned only to a single Legal Entity on a global basis.
+The system is maintained and operated by the Global LEI Foundation (GLEIF) and the ability to issue LEIs is only awarded to a limited number of organizations (like RapidLEI) passing a stringent accreditation process who then become LEI Issuers (formally known as LOUs – Legal Operating Units).

-What type of LE (Legal Entity) may register for an LEI code?
+What type of Legal Entity may register an LEI number?

-An LEI code may be requested by any of the following:-
+An LEI number may be requested by any of the following:-

 - Registered Companies* and Registered Subsidiaries*